yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Cloud Explorer tree view, under contosoeventskb, Queues is selected.](media/image98.png "Cloud Explorer tree view")

-10. Double-click on the externalization queue, and you should see the message you just sent from Swagger in the document window
+10. Double-click on the externalization queue, and you should see the message you just sent from Swagger in the document window.

     ![In the Cloud Explorer tree view, under Queues, Contosoeventsexternalization-requests is circled.
 In the Cloud Explorer document window, a line of message text is circled.](media/image99.png "Cloud Explorer document window")